 Applicants from Australia, Canada, Ireland, New Zealand, and the United Kingdom whose first language is English are exempt from this requirement.

 Every incoming class looks different, though every class reflects our commitment to maintain high academic standards and provide people of all backgrounds access to higher education.

 A 2.0 cumulative GPA for all college work attempted is the threshold for consideration.
 Applicants who have a cumulative GPA below 2.5 should be prepared to demonstrate academic success in the form of an upward GPA trend and no D/F grades in their most recent terms.

 Students transferring more than 90 credits may not be able to complete their major in a timely manner, and credits that transfer may not meet specific degree requirements at CSU.

-Some competitive majors require specific course work and a higher grade point average in order to be admitted.
+We will consider circumstances that have impacted your course selection and performance.
+Also, some competitive majors require specific course work and/or a higher grade point average to be admitted to that major.

 What to expect

 So what does the full application process look like?
 See the main steps and timeline for making it all happen.

 Completing the application typically takes 30-45 minutes, not including the time you spend uploading supporting documents.
 If you have started but not finished your application, you can return to it.